eigerco/polka-storage/.github/pull_request_template.md

 ### Checklist

+- [ ] Are there important points that reviewers should know?
+  - [ ] If yes, which ones?
-— [ ] Make sure that you described overall what does this change do.
+- [ ] Make sure that you described what this change does.
-— [ ] What are the important points that reviewers should now?
-— [ ] If there are follow-ups, have you created issues for them?
+- [ ] If there are follow-ups, have you created issues for them?
+  - [ ] If yes, which ones? / List them here
-— [ ] Have you tested this solution?
+- [ ] Have you tested this solution?
-— [ ] Were there any alternative implementations considered?
+- [ ] Were there any alternative implementations considered?
+- [ ] Did you document new (or modified) APIs?